koodikulma-fi/mix-dom/README.md

 ## Note

 This repo is for developing v4.
-Work in progress.
+The work is completed, except for updating docs.

 ## MixDOM